JeromeRocheteau/jdbc-servlet-api/README.md

 i.e. queries that returns a JDBC `ResultSet`.
 Thus, such JDBC servlets have to override at least three methods:

-1. the first one `doFill` makes possible to grab parameter values of the HTTP request `HttpServletRequest` and to inject them into the SQL query `PreparaedStatement`;
+1. the first one `doFill` makes possible to grab parameter values of the HTTP request `HttpServletRequest` and to inject them into the SQL query `PreparedStatement`;
 2. the second one `doMap` consists in transforming the content of the `ResultSet` into a Java object that stands for the result of SQL query;
 3. the third one overrides Java servlets `doGet`, `doPost`, etc methods and could use the method `doProcess` and `doPrint` in order to exeutes the SQL query and to write the transformed result on the response output.